Introduction to Azure security

 Azure Security Center

-In addition, Azure Security Center helps with security operations by providing you a single dashboard that surfaces alerts and recommendations that can be acted upon immediately.
-Often, you can remediate issues with a single click within the Azure Security Center console.
+In addition, Security Center helps with security operations by providing you a single dashboard that surfaces alerts and recommendations that can be acted upon immediately.
+Often, you can remediate issues with a single click within the Security Center console.

 The section provides additional information regarding key features in application security and summary information about these capabilities.